nortikin/sverchok/docs/nodes/list_main/list_length.rst

 Examples
 --------

-Often a few experiments with input hooked upto a debug node will make the exact working of this Node instantly clearer than any explanation.
+Often a few experiments with input hooked-up to a debug node will make the exact working of this Node instantly clearer than any explanation.

 .. image:: ListLengthDemo1.PNG
 .. image:: ListLengthDemo2.PNG